wild-devops/pwshake/doc/tasks.md

 Aliases: **`run_lists:`**, **`roles:`**

-Contains named items that used by **PWSHAKE** engine as definitions of complex, composed and interdependent tasks.
+Contains named items that used by **PWSHAKE** engine as definitions of complex, composed and interdependent tasks (as well as simple, dumb and straightforward ones).

 The first level of items are task **names** (actually `keys` of `[hashtable]`), that can be used in other items and\or elements to reference a particular task for **reuse**, **compose** and **invoke**